Why Are There Dead Bees With Their Tongues Sticking Out?

 Many chemicals that humans use are toxic to bees.
 If you notice that your bees are dying, find out if they are exposed to any pesticides.
 If you live in a suburban neighborhood, check with your neighbors to see what kind of chemicals they use on their land.
 If you live by farmland, try to find out what kinds of pesticides are being used nearby.
 There are many insecticides that are bee-friendly, but in general insecticides are more harmful to bees than fungicides and herbicides are.

 Every state in the US has its own Pesticide Regulatory Agency, which works with the Environmental Protection Agency to enforce federal pesticide rules.
-You can contact your state’s Pesticide Regulatory Agency to find out more about the kind of pesticides that are allowed in your state and what kind of notice needs to be given before they are administered.
+You can contact your state’s Pesticide Regulatory Agency to find out more about the kind of pesticides are allowed in your state and what kind of notice needs to be given before they are administered.
 The agency can also help you if you believe that neighbors are misusing pesticides.

 Why Am I Finding Dead Bees On the Ground?